jarek-bir/csp-extractor/README.md

 # CSP Subdomain Extractor 🔍
 A Python tool to extract subdomains from Content Security Policy (CSP) headers of websites (domain/subdomain/IP)

+## Tool Demo
+Medium article will be added here soon.

 ## Features ✨
 - Extract subdomains from CSP headers